Miniature Schnauzers are full of fun and love to be by their human’s side.

 This includes two good walks every day in green spaces and a garden to play in.
 They also need their owners to spend quality time with them and won’t like being left home alone for long.

-This bright breed needs to use their smart minds!
+This bright breed needs to use its smart mind!
 Activity toys and puzzle feeders will help keep them happy and satisfied.

 If Mini Schnauzers learn about how to be around animals and people in the right way, they can live with other dogs.
 Some males can be picky about who they make friends with, though.